 Purlins and girts are used longitudinally to support the roof sheeting (which they were originally designed for).
 This design is a lot stronger and more robust way of making a steel shed.

 There are a couple of types of structural steel beams including:

 - UB: Universal Beam, also known as I-Beam or H-Beam.
 This beam is in the shape of an I. You can get it in various shapes, sizes, and thickness in the material.

 - Welded Web Truss: They provide the rigid skeleton to span your area without the wasted materials of heavy beams.
 Their superior strength eliminates the need for knee braces and ridge ties which infringe on your space.
 Trusses are welded open web design made from AS1163 Grade Galvanised RHS.
 They are engineered to provide the perfect balance between weight and strength

 If you aren’t sure what will best suit your shed needs, you can contact our friendly team for advice.
 We’ll make sure your new shed is structured to work for your specific requirements.
-All our sheds are Australian made, and come with a 25 year guarantee.
+All our sheds are structural steel, Australian made, and come with a 25 year guarantee.

 Purlin Shed Pros & Cons

 Purlins frames are better suited to smaller sheds (less than 12 meters) because Rafter members have sufficient strength for these spans.
 The labor costs involved in manufacturing the smaller size can be streamlined, resulting in savings for the consumer.